HuangRuolin2001/Generative-Interior-Design/README.md

 ### Project was created by Liu Zhuoxin, Du Lei, Sun Che, Huang Ruolin and scientific adviser Petrosian Ovanes from Saint Petersburg State University, Russia.
 ### We got a better results than the Top 2 team in the competition https://www.aicrowd.com/challenges/generative-interior-design-challenge-2024.
+So we think we can get the Top 1 position in this competition.
 But due to the late submission, we cannot participate in it.

 # Generative Interior Design